 Brown spots on a new plant that show up a week or so after you move your plant are often from physical trauma.
 This is because the large leaves on a fiddle leaf fig are often damaged during a move and the bruises left of the plant will turn brown over time.

-Fiddle Leaf Fig Brown Spots from Sunburn
+Fiddle Leaf Fig Brown Spots From Sunburn

-These spots will be predominantly on the top leaves and can even show some red and yellow coloring, depending on how recent the burn is.
-The leaves should be removed by pruning and the plant should be relocated to a more protected location.
+These spots will appear predominantly on the top leaves and can even show some red and yellow coloring, depending on how recent the burn is.
+The leaves should be removed by pruning, and the plant should be relocated to a more protected location.

 What Should You Do About Brown Spots on a Fiddle Leaf Fig?

 Once you’ve diagnosed the cause of your fiddle leaf fig plant’s brown spots, you’ll want to correct the issue in a hurry to help your plant make a full recovery.

-Will the Damaged Leaves Repair Themselves?
+Will the Damaged Fiddle Leaf Fig Leaves Repair Themselves?

 Unfortunately, damaged fiddle leaf fig leaves will not repair themselves.
 If the brown spots bother you, you can remove the entire leaf from the plant with clean, sharp pruning shears.
 Take care not to remove more than 10% of total leaves at once to avoid shocking your plant.